King of Asgard

-King of Asgard is a Swedish melodic death metal band from Östergötland.
+King of Asgard is a Swedish Viking metal band from Östergötland, formed in 2008.
 The band has released one demo and four full-length albums, most recently svartrviðr in 2021, and is currently signed to Trollmusic.

 History

 Formation, Prince of Maerings demo, and Fi'mbulvintr

 King of Asgard was formed in 2008 by Karl Beckman and Karsten Larsson, former members of Viking metal act Mithotyn.
 Following the release of their 2009 demo, Prince of Maerings, King of Asgard signed with Metal Blade Records.
 The band's debut album, Fi'mbulvintr, was released in 2010.

 ... to North

 The band's second record, ... to North, was released by Metal Blade Records in 2012.
 In early 2012, bassist Jonas Albrektsson was quoted on Blabbermouth as saying, "... to North takes off pretty much where Fi'mbulvintr left off, so to say, with a natural development, more varied songs and structures.
 It's a development of our sound which will be recognized by old fans."
 Albrektsson went on to say, "this time around I've been more involved in the writing process along with Karl, which kind of shines through, giving the songs a wider perspective."
 A video was released for the album's lead single, "The Nine Worlds Burn".

 Digipak versions of the album feature a bonus cover of Isengard's "Winterskugge".